 Dra.
 Evelyn Palma- Obligacion (Ate Ellen) is a dermatologist by profession.
 She is the wife of Dr. Glenn Obligacion, an ophthalmologist and pastor at Christ’s Commission Fellowship.
 They are parents to five adult children.
 In 2004, they lost practically all their possessions in their house due to a fire.
 Their family of seven escaped the flames with only the clothes they slept in the night before.
-Today, Ate Ellen recalls the story of her daughter coming out of the house with just one slipper like a joke from Steve Martin, no bitterness or misgiving about the mishap.
+Today, Ate Ellen recalls the story of her daughter coming out of the house with just one slipper as though it were a knee-slapping joke from Steve Martin— with no bitterness or misgiving about the mishap.
 (If you remember another comedian, the late Oscar Obligacion, he is Ate Ellen’s father-in-law).

 Losing all of one’s possessions is a serious distressing trauma.
 How does one overcome such a trial?
 Butterflyinthespring wanted to know and had this chat with Ate Ellen:

 BUTTERFLYINTHESPRING (BITS): What were your first thoughts when you realized there was a fire?